Vasant19/Open-Data-Chatbot-Source-Code/README.md

 Each tool was selected after experimenting with different alternatives to ensure the best fit for the project’s requirements.

 ## Maintenance
 Please note that I will not be maintaining the dependencies of this project.
-There might also include some placeholders or previous commits that might disrupt the code's execution
+Additionally, there may be some placeholders or previous commits that could disrupt the code's execution.
 If you have any questions or feedback, feel free to reach out via email or create a pull request.

-**Please Star this Repo if you found it helpful.**
+I've noticed some activity on this repository and others, but many users haven't starred them.
+**If you find this project helpful, please consider starring it so I can know it has benefited you!**